Meeting ‘ Mom with Backpack ‘ from Italy

-After a trip to the shopping centre and then returning to they lovely Italian home for lunch, we then pack snacks and ‘hit the road’ again.
+After a trip to the shopping center and then returning to the lovely Italian home for lunch, we then pack snacks and ‘hit the road’ again.

 They have planned two surprises.
 What can they be?

-We walk through gates, and to our surprise there is a free animal park where the children get to feed the farm sand other animals.
+We walk through gates, and to our surprise, there is a free animal park where the children get to feed the animals.

-First stop were the tallest sheep I have ever seen.
-At first I thought they were goats.
+First, we see the tallest sheep I have ever seen.
+At first, I thought they were goats.
 Completely different from Australian sheep.
-All sorts of colours, and long, long ears.
+All sorts of colors, and long, long ears.

 So they have fun racing off and finding hay for them to eat.

-Next out comes from some dried Pasta / Spaghetti that ‘Mom with Backpack’ has brought along.
+Next comes from some dried Pasta/Spaghetti that ‘Mom with Backpack’ has brought along.
 The goats later even climb up the fence for it.
-What a hit !
+What a hit!